kheller18/data-structures-algorithms/questions/jQuery.md

       });
       ```

-18. What is the purpose of JQuery's `delay()` method?
+18. What is the purpose of jQuery's `delay()` method?
 Can you use this for different types of browsers like (Internet Explorer)?
     + The `delay()` method is used to set the delay between two events, such as a click or a change in state.
 The delay can be set to a number of different values, including milliseconds, seconds, and even hours.
 This can be useful when you want to wait for an event to occur before doing something else.
-      + For example - you could use a delay of 5 minutes to wait for a user to click on your button before moving on to the next step in your workflow.
+      + For example: you could use a delay of 5 minutes to wait for a user to click on your button before moving on to the next step in your workflow.
       + Although the `delay()` method is not available in all browsers.
 In order to use it in Internet Explorer, you will need to add the following line of code:
         + `window.addEventListener('click', function() { delay(5000); });`
         + But the latest Microsoft browser (Microsoft Edge) that replaces the internet explorer has support for the jQuery `delay()` method.